CGJennings/fast-ternary-string-set/README.md

 ## Features

  - Drop-in replacement for [nearly any use](#differences-from-standard-js-set) of a [JavaScript `Set`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) of strings.
- - Serialize sets to an `ArrayBuffer`: load/download sets directly without the overhead of initializing from a list of strings.
+ - Serializes to an `ArrayBuffer`: load sets directly without the overhead of initializing from a list of strings.
- - Search and iteration methods return elements in ascending sorted (lexicographic) order.
+ - Search and iteration methods return elements in ascending sorted order (lexicographic by code point).
  - Set relations (equality, subset, superset) and operations (union, intersection, difference, symmetric difference).
+ - Functional utility methods (forEach, filter, map, find, reduce, join, some, every).
  - Several approximate matching methods:
    1. List strings that complete a prefix.
    2. List strings that are completed by a suffix.